 Finally, our plans are designed for any type/size of business and put you in charge: there is no long-term contract, no hidden fees and no mix-up about what you’re paying for.
 You can see for yourself anytime with our free trial.

-Google Voice: Business development
+Google Voice for Business: Business development

 Growth is something every business, no matter how presently small, has on its radar.
 One of the most cost-effective ways to retain loyal customers and bring in new ones is revolutionizing your communication system.
 To make sure clients feel a professional approach in everything you do, VoIP systems have come up with a whole array of impressive customer-centric features.